Script Samples (Reporting Services)

 The following samples represent scripts written for Reporting Services using Microsoft Visual Basic .NET.
 Script samples typically address a single feature or technology and are task-based.
 You can use script files with the Reporting Services SOAP API to access most of the management and administration operations available on your report server.

-These samples are provided for educational purposes only.
+Samples are provided for educational purposes only.
 They are not intended to be used in a production environment and have not been tested in a production environment.
+Microsoft does not provide technical support for these samples.
+Sample applications and assemblies should not be connected to or used with your production SQL Server database or your report server without the permission of the system administrator.
 Microsoft does not provide technical support for these samples.